Victoria's Secret: Use of cultural stereotypes

-Transphobia
+Transgender models

-In a November 2018 interview with Vogue, Victoria's Secret president Ed Razek stated (when discussing diversity the Victoria's Secret Fashion Show): "Shouldn’t you have transsexuals in the show?
+In a November 2018 interview with Vogue, Victoria's Secret president Ed Razek stated (when discussing diversity in the Victoria's Secret Fashion Show): "Shouldn't you have transsexuals in the show?
 No. No, I don't think we should.
 Well, why not?
 Because the show is a fantasy.
 It's a 42-minute entertainment special.
 That's what it is."
-These comments received immediate backlash from many in the modeling community, including transgender model Carmen Carrera, Kendall Jenner, then Angel Lily Aldridge, and former Angel Karlie Kloss.
+These comments received immediate backlash from transgender model Carmen Carrera as well as Victoria Secret models Kendall Jenner, then Angel Lily Aldridge, and former Angel Karlie Kloss.

 Razek later issued an apology, stating "My remark regarding the inclusion of transgender models in the Victoria's Secret Fashion Show came across as insensitive.
 I apologize.
 To be clear, we would absolutely cast a transgender model for the show."

 In August 2019, the brand cast its first openly transgender Brazilian model Valentina Sampaio, who was hired to work for PINK.
 That same month, Razek stepped down.
+In 2022, the brand hired Emira D'Spain as their first Black transgender model.
+In 2023, the brand hired Alex Consani to be a part of the Victoria Secret rebrand in the 2023 fashion show.